mmmnic2/backend-test/README.md

 # spring.datasource.driverClassName=com.mysql.cj.jdbc.Driver
 ```

-**3. Build the Project:**: run the following Maven command to build the project and download dependencies:
+**3. Build the Project**

+Run the following Maven command to build the project and download dependencies:
 ```javascript
 mvn clean install
 ```

-**4. Run the Application**: once the build is successful, start the Spring Boot application:
+**4. Run the Application**

+Once the build is successful, start the Spring Boot application:
 ```javascript
 mvn spring-boot:run
 ```

-**5. Access the Application**: the application runs on port 8080 by default.
+**5. Access the Application**

+The application runs on port 8080 by default.
 You can access Swagger UI to test and interact with the API using the following URL:
 - Swagger UI (for easily testing the API):
 ```javascript
 http://localhost:8080/swagger-ui/index.html#/